Dawn-Of-Justice/groq_chatbot/README.md

 ## Usage

+### Running the Chatbot

+To start the chatbot, follow these steps:

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact your-email@example.com.
+For any questions or inquiries, please contact salosoja@gmal.com.